Carbon-for-Developers/carbon-sdks/java/docs/EmbeddingsApi.md

     FileContentTypesNullable mediaType = FileContentTypesNullable.fromValue("TEXT");
     EmbeddingGeneratorsNullable embeddingModel = EmbeddingGeneratorsNullable.fromValue("OPENAI");
     Boolean includeFileLevelMetadata = false; // Flag to control whether or not to include file-level metadata in the response.
-This metadata         will be included in the `content_metadata` field of each document along with chunk/embedding level metadata. try {
+This metadata         will be included in the `content_metadata` field of each document along with chunk/embedding level metadata.
+    Boolean highAccuracy = false; // Flag to control whether or not to perform a high accuracy embedding search.
+By default, this is set to false.
+If true, the search may return more accurate results, but may take longer to complete. try {
       DocumentResponseList result = client
               .embeddings